All Episodes

 Yes, I have heard this.

-I heard six months ago, yeah.
+I heard that six months ago.

-And then we've got the constitutional scholar and expert Piers Morgan out there talking about the Constitution.
+And then we've got the constitutional scholar and expert, Piers Morgan, out there talking about the Constitution.

-He he and I love England.
+And I love England.

-But they have no constitution there, they have no guarantee of freedom of speech, and yet here's Piers Morgan saying the Constitution is an inherently flawed document, obviously a constitutional scholar.
+And yet here's Piers Morgan saying the Constitution is an inherently flawed document.

 So this goes back to their hatred.

-If we had talked to Joe about that, I think giving Joe the three and a half minutes we gave him was about as much as I had, because you know the other thing, Brian, I don't want to start being rude to these people when they call.
+If we had talked to Joe about that, I think giving Joe the three and a half minutes we gave him was about as much as I had because, you know, the other thing, Brian, I don't want to start being rude to these people when they call.

 I'm a guest host here, and it's not my job to be rude to them.

-He certainly wasn't the most intelligent, but he certainly was one of the most articulate, uh arguing his point, but his point was uh um it had no weight behind it.
+He certainly wasn't the most intelligent, but he certainly was one of the most articulate, arguing his point.

-Hey, did you hear the little comment he made when he said I could beat you in a fair debate?
+Hey, did you hear the little comment he made when he said, I could beat you in a fair debate?

 That's right.

-There's no there's no fairness on their side.
+There's no fairness on their side.

 What's your view of this whole deal that Washington has made, Brian?